Camouflage Central-Europe

 The Camouflage Central-Europe (Camouflage Centre-Europe) is the standard camouflage pattern of the French Armed Forces.

 It is also used for vehicles of the French Army but with different shapes, since 1986, it took six years to generalize it to the entire military fleet.
 It is now being replaced since 2020 by the "Scorpion Camouflage" which is intended for new generation vehicles.

 History

-Camouflage Central Europe (CCE) was introduced in 1991, replacing both TAP 47 pattern camouflage and khaki F2 uniforms as used by the French military.
+Camouflage Central-Europe (CCE) was introduced in 1991, replacing both TAP 47 pattern camouflage and khaki F2 uniforms as used by the French military.
 But the pattern was brought to service by 1994.

 In 2018, a contract worth €50 million was made for new combat suits in CCE camo pattern.

 Two variants of the CCE are used in French military uniforms, which consist of the Uniform T3 and the Uniform T4.
 In 2019, the Tenue Combat F3 uniform was announced to be the standard uniform in CCE for the French Army.

-In 2024, it's due to be replaced by a Multicam-based camo called the BME.
+In 2024, the CCE is being replaced by a Multicam-based camo called the BME.